sqrew/tunes/book/src/comparisons.md

 - You need low-level signal graph control
 - You want to build custom audio architectures
 - You're comfortable with advanced audio programming concepts
+- You need a more performant engine if tunes is a bottleneck
+- VR audio needs

 **When to choose Tunes:**
 - You want to make audio quickly without deep audio programming knowledge